Ray Bradbury: Writing

 Bradbury recounted when he came into his own as a writer, the afternoon he wrote a short story about his first encounter with death.
 When he was a boy, he met a young girl at a lake edge and she went out into the water and never came back.
-Years later, as he wrote about it, tears flowed from him.
+Years later, as he wrote about it in "The Lake", tears flowed from him.
 He recognized he had taken the leap from emulating the many writers he admired to connecting with his voice as a writer.

-When later asked about the lyrical power of his prose, he replied, "From reading so much poetry every day of my life.
+When later asked about source of the lyrical power of his prose, he replied: "From reading so much poetry every day of my life.
 My favorite writers have been those who've said things well."
-He said, "If you're reluctant to weep, you won't live a full and complete life."
+He said: "If you're reluctant to weep, you won't live a full and complete life."

 In high school, Bradbury was active in the poetry and drama clubs.
 Planning to become an actor, he became serious about writing as his high-school years progressed.
 He graduated from Los Angeles High School, where he took poetry classes with Snow Longley Housh and short-story writing courses taught by Jeannet Johnson.
 The teachers recognized his talent and furthered his interest in writing, but he did not attend college.
 Instead, he sold newspapers at the corner of South Norton Avenue and Olympic Boulevard.
 In regard to his education, Bradbury said:

-He told The Paris Review, "You can't learn to write in college.
+He told The Paris Review: "You can't learn to write in college.
 It's a very bad place for writers because the teachers always think they know more than you do—and they don't."

-He did not consider science critical to his writing, but 'incidental' to it.
-He claimed to not be overinterested in the development of science, but hoped to use it as a form of social commentary and as an allegorical technique.
+He considered science to be 'incidental' to his writing.
+He claimed not to be interested in the development of science, but hoped to use it as a form of social commentary and as an allegorical technique.

 He described his inspiration: "My stories run up and bite me in the leg—I respond by writing them down—everything that goes on during the bite.
-When I finish, the idea lets go and runs off".
+When I finish, the idea lets go and runs off."

 "Green Town"

-A reinvention of Waukegan, Green Town is a symbol of safety and home, which is often juxtaposed as a contrasting backdrop to tales of fantasy or menace.
-It serves as the setting of his semiautobiographical classics Dandelion Wine, Something Wicked This Way Comes, and Farewell Summer, as well as in many of his short stories.
+An imagined version of Waukegan, Green Town is a symbol of safety and home, which is often the setting for tales of the macabre and the dark fantastic.
+It serves as the setting of his semiautobiographical classics Dandelion Wine, Something Wicked This Way Comes, and Farewell Summer, as well as many of his short stories.
 In Green Town, Bradbury's favorite uncle sprouts wings, traveling carnivals conceal supernatural powers, and his grandparents provide room and board to Charles Dickens.
-Perhaps the most definitive usage of the pseudonym for his hometown, in Summer Morning, Summer Night, a collection of short stories and vignettes exclusively about Green Town, Bradbury returns to the signature locale as a look back at the rapidly disappearing small-town world of the American heartland, which was the foundation of his roots.
+Perhaps the definitive use of Green Town is in Summer Morning, Summer Night, a collection of short stories and vignettes exclusively set in the town.
+Bradbury returns to the signature locale as a look back at the rapidly disappearing small-town world of the American heartland, which was the foundation of his roots.